porkandbeans/Cat-Simulator/README.md

 Oven!

 There is literally nothing this cat simulator cannot do.
 Except help you find true love.
 But I mean this comes pretty close.

+# Installation
+Don't.
+Download "main" (not main.cpp, that's source code) and execute it in a terminal emulator of your choice
+$./main